YexuanXiao/blog/_posts/2023/2023-04-19-Programing-Memory-Models-en.md

 ```

-Is this a safe compiler optimization\?
+Is this a safe compiler optimization?
 In a single-threaded program, yes.
 In a multithreaded program in which `x` is shared with another thread when `c` is false, no: the optimization would introduce a race on `x` that was not present in the original program.

 This example is derived from one in Hans Boehm's 2004 paper, “[Threads Cannot Be Implemented As a Library](https://www.hpl.hp.com/techreports/2004/HPL-2004-209.pdf),” which makes the case that languages cannot be silent about the semantics of multithreaded execution.

 The programming language memory model is an attempt to precisely answer these questions about which optimizations are allowed and which are not.
 By examining the history of attempts at writing these models over the past couple decades, we can learn what worked and what didn't, and get a sense of where things are headed.

-## Original Java Memory Model \(1996\) {#java96}
+## Original Java Memory Model (1996) {#java96}

 Java was the first mainstream language to try to write down what it guaranteed to multithreaded programs.
 It included mutexes and defined the memory ordering requirements they implied.
 It also included “volatile” atomic variables: all the reads and writes of volatile variables were required to execute in program order directly in main memory, making the operations on volatile variables behave in a sequentially consistent manner.
-Finally, Java also specified \(or at least attempted to specify\) the behavior of programs with data races.
+Finally, Java also specified (or at least attempted to specify) the behavior of programs with data races.
 One part of this was to mandate a form of coherence for ordinary variables, which we will examine more below.
-Unfortunately, this attempt, in the first edition of the [_Java Language Specification_ \(1996\)](http://titanium.cs.berkeley.edu/doc/java-langspec-1.0.pdf), had at least two serious flaws.
+Unfortunately, this attempt, in the first edition of the [_Java Language Specification_ (1996)](http://titanium.cs.berkeley.edu/doc/java-langspec-1.0.pdf), had at least two serious flaws.
 They are easy to explain with the benefit of hindsight and using the preliminaries we've already set down.
 At the time, they were far less obvious.

 ### Atomics need to synchronize {#atomics}